Licensing Authority Bulletin October 2019

 We have updated our guidance to ensure AGC and bingo licensees are correctly restricting the number of B3 and B4 machines available for use at their premises.
 We have taken action because some machines appear to be designed primarily to maximise category B machine entitlements and not all player positions are ‘available for use’ in any practical way by more than one player at a time.

-Please take some time to digest the guidance using this link and feel free to contact your compliance manager if you have any questions or come across premises which you feel may be non-complaint.
+Please take some time to digest the guidance using this link and feel free to contact your compliance manager if you have any questions or come across premises which you feel may be non-compliant.

 Updated consolidated code of practice document